shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 This value should be as small as possible while not causing errors.
 The default is 1, and the value depends on the number of connected devices.
-For example, if you have 9 devices connected, the value should be around 2 or 3.
+For example, if you have nine devices connected, the value should be around 2 or 3.

 SOEM Link can also set a callback in case of an unrecoverable error (e.g., cable disconnection)[^fn_soem_err].
 The callback takes an error message as an argument.